cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

 amount of task for all the individual and given them a score per how efficient they performed the task as shown.

 The following example showcase the One way ANOVA.
-It is copied from [@one-way-anova]
+It is copied from [@www-one-way-anova]

 ``` python